RPBCACUEAIIBH/Volatizer/README.md

 - Newuser - Makes creating new users easy (sub-version)
 - Statrup - A script that runs at startup launching autosave and does cleanup, + allows you to do whatever you want automatically at startup (sub-version)
 - Logging - Curently none of volatizer files are logging anything... (sub-version)
-- Compatibility for Debian and debian based systems (sub-version/next version will see)
 - Remote mode switching - fix for the mode switching issue (major change... probably next version)

+What's new:
+Version 1.1
+- Added Debian compatibility.(requested by: pe3no)